ADORSYS-GIS/webank-devops/Docs/deploy_new_module.md.md

 # Deploying a New Webank Module

-#### Introduction
+### Introduction

 This guide provides a step-by-step process for deploying a new Webank module (microservice), such as webank-bankaccount.
 By following this guide, developers can set up a new service and integrate it seamlessly into the existing Webank ecosystem.

-##### Prerequisites
+### Prerequisites

 **Ensure you have access to:**

-- The Webank GitHub repository
+- #### The webank-devops GitHub repository

-- Kubernetes cluster credentials for local deployment or simple trigger worflow manually
+  The repository where the terraform scripts, helm charts and other deployment-related files are located.

+- #### Rights to add secrets and variables to webank-devops This is only required in the case where the new module being deployed requires external variables.
+These must be injected, as secrets or variables, depending on how sensitive they are, during the creation of the infrastructure via the terraform apply workflow.

-- ArgoCD access
+- #### ArgoCD access

-- Terraform setup
+  ArgoCD is what injects our application into the infrastructure set up by terraform.
+Access to it is normally granted to every member of the organization owning webank-devops (ADORSYS-GIS).
+Access to our ArgoCD is instrumental in monitoring the environment wherein our application is running.

-#### Steps to Deploy a New Webank Module
+### Steps to Deploy a New Webank Module

-1. **Create a New Directory for the Module(Microservice)** Navigate to the **charts/** directory and replicate an existing module directory (e.g., webank-userapp , webank-obs or webank-prs).
+1. **Create a New Directory for the Module(Microservice)**

+Navigate to the **charts/** directory at the root of **webank-devops/** and replicate an existing module directory (e.g., webank-userapp , webank-obs or webank-prs).

 ```code
 cd charts
 cp -r webank-userapp <name-of-new-module>
 ```
 2. **Update Chart.yaml**

+Of the newly created module's helm chart.

 Modify the metadata inside charts/<name-of-new-module>/Chart.yaml: